maubanel/GMS2-Action-Adventure-Game/collision-check/README.md

 ##### `Step 3.`\|`TDAAG`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now that we have the  **ID** for the layer, we need a variable to store the reference to the tilemap that is used by that layer.
-Since a layer can be of different types (game objects, backgrounds etc..) we need access to the **Tilemap**.

 We will be using `layer_tilemap_get_id(layer_id)` to get access to the tilemap so we can check whether there is a collision on a specific point in the room.
 This function can be used to retrieve the **unique ID** value of the tilemap element on a layer.